-Notes: HI = Hazard Index; Risk = cancer risk values in risks per million; Mobile increment = HI/risk increment from 2016 baseline year, without stationary risks (acute has no stationary HI); Total increment = HI/risk increment from 2016 baseline year, including stationary risks; Cumulative = sum of mobile increment cancer risk, NATA 2014 cancer risk, and NATA 2014 DPM cancer risk (only for the cancer scenario and for residential sensitive receptors that exist in both the plan year and in the 2016 baseline year)
+Notes: HI = Hazard Index; Risk = cancer risk values in risks per million; Mobile increment = HI/risk increment from 2016 baseline year, without stationary risks (acute has no stationary HI); Total increment = HI/risk increment from 2016 baseline year, including stationary risks; Cumulative = sum of mobile increment cancer risk, NATA 2014 cancer risk, and NATA 2014 DPM cancer risk (only for the cancer scenario and for residential sensitive receptors that exist in both the proposed Amendmentplan year and in the 2016 baseline year)

 Thresholds: Non-cancer (acute and chronic) HI threshold of 1; incremental cancer threshold of 10; cumulative cancer threshold of 100.

 Rounding: Non-cancer HIs were rounded to one decimal place; cancer risks were rounded to a whole number.
 Table 16 shows that the increment in cancer risk is less than or equal to zero for all receptor types for all modeling subdomains for all three projected years.
-That is, the proposed Plan does not increase cancer risk for existing sensitive receptors in any year.
+That is, the proposed Plan_Amendment does not increase cancer risk, acute health risk, or chronic health risks for existing sensitive receptors in any year.
 For acute health risk, the maximum incremental risk does increase for any type of receptor until 2050.
 In 2050 there is a maximum increase in incremental acute risk for residential and recreational receptors in in the Chula Vista subdomain and residential receptors in the El Cajon subdomain.
 However, none of these increases are above the significance threshold of 1.0 incremental HI.
-As for cancer, incremental chronic risks are less than or equal to zero in all subdomains and all projected years.
+As for cancer, incremental and chronic risksAll show incremental values are less than or equal to zero in all subdomains and all projected years.

 Table 17 shows that cumulative risks exceed the 100 per million cancer risk threshold in all domains and all years.
 However, the increment compared to 2016 is always negative.
-That is, total cancer risk to which residents are exposed is being reduced in every year under the proposed Plan.
+That is, total cancer risk to which residents are exposed is being reduced in every year under the proposed PlanAmendment.

 For sensitive receptors that are "turned on" in future years (Table 18 and Table 19), the cancer and non-cancer risks can be significant, because there is no 2016 risk from which to increment.
 That is, these are new receptors for the modeling, with no recorded value in 2016.
 Without a 2016 modeled value from which to calculate a difference, the reported values for a future year are the value alone in that future year (there is no baseline value to subtract from the projected year to compute an increment).
 Note that this does not mean there is no risk in these locations in 2016, just that it was not modeled.
-Note also that the cancer and chronic risks presented here include both mobile (rail and on-road) and stationary risks, while acute considers only mobile sources under the proposed Plan.
-For new receptors activated by new emissions sources (Table 18), the cancer risk exceeds 10 per million only for residential receptors, but in all three modeled years.
-The chronic risk HI exceeds 1.0 for residential and recreational receptors in multiple subdomains for all three years.
+Note also that the cancer and chronic risks presented here include both mobile (rail and on-road) and stationary risks, while acute considers only mobile sources under the proposed PlanAmendment.
+For new receptors activated by new emissions sources (Table 18), the cancer risk exceeds 10 per million only for both some residential and recreational receptor types.
+However, most exceedances are for residential receptors, as only Downtown in 2050 shows any exceedances for recreational receptors in 2025 and 2035 and for all receptor types in 2050multiple subdomains for all three years.
 The acute risk HI does not exceed 1.0 in any subdomain or year for these "new" receptors.